LinuxCommandLibrary

 PARAMETERS

-Adds a user as an owner of the specified package.
+Adds a specified user as an owner to a package.
+Requires user and package arguments.

-Lists the current owners of the specified package.
+Lists all owners of a specified package.
+Requires a package argument.

 DESCRIPTION